PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-06-20 06:59:40
+Last updated: 2024-06-20 07:00:50
-Random Quote: Kids, sometimes you realize, the journey you've been taking has reached its final stop.
-So, the question becomes: Where do you go next? - Ted Mosby
+Random Quote: Lily: "Swear on the lifes of your unborn boy and girl!"
+Ted: "I swear... on Luke and Leia!" - Ted Mosby